astratul/intern/Beginning_Linux_Programming/Chapter 5 - Terminals/README.md

 ## Talking to the Terminal

+Fortunately, Linux and UNIX make things easy by providing a special device, /dev/tty , which is always the current terminal, or login session.
+Because Linux treats everything as a file, you can use normal file operations to read and write to /dev/tty .

+#### Try It Out
+* menu3.c

 ## The Terminal Driver and the General Terminal Interface

+Sometimes a program needs much finer control over the terminal than can be achieved using simple file operations.
+Linux provides a set of interfaces that allow you to control the behavior of the terminal driver, giving you much greater control of the processing of terminal input and output.

+The main features that you can control are
+* Line editing: Choose whether to allow Backspace for editing.
+* Buffering: Choose whether to read characters immediately, or read them after a configurable delay.
+* Echo: Allows you to control echoing, such as when reading passwords.
+* CR/LF: Determine mapping for input and output: what happens when you print a line feed character ( \n ).
+* Line speeds: Rarely used on a PC console, these speeds are very important for modems and terminals on serial lines.

+### Hardware Model

 ## The termios Structure

+termios is the standard interface specified by POSIX and is similar to the System V interface termio .
+The terminal interface is controlled by setting values in a structure of type termios and using a small set of function calls.
+Both are defined in the header file termios.h .

+### Input Modes

+### Output Modes

+### Control Modes

+### Local Modes

+### Special Control Characters

+#### Characters

+#### The TIME and MIN Values

+#### Accessing Terminal Modes from the Shell

+#### Setting Terminal Modes from the Command Prompt

+### Terminal Speed

+### Additional Functions

+##### Try It Out
+*

 ## Terminal Output